RichardMidnight/sd/README.md

 # sd - Raspberry Pi image creator

- - Easily read an sd card and create an image file
+ - Easily read an sd card and create an image-file

- - Easily write an image to an sd card
+ - Easily write an image-file to an sd card

  - Works entirely on a Raspberry Pi in terminal.
 No Windows or Mac needed.

- - Creates a compressed image file that will resize to fill the new card it is put on.
+ - Creates a compressed image-file that will resize to fill the new card it is put on.

  - Supports .img .zip and .xz file formats